biobakery/MetaPhlAn/README.md

 * [MUSCLE](http://www.drive5.com/muscle/) for the alignment step.

-* [samtools, bcftools and vcfutils.pl](http://samtools.sourceforge.net/) for building consensus markers.
+* [samtools, bcftools and vcfutils.pl](http://samtools.sourceforge.net/) which can be downloaded from [here](https://github.com/samtools) for building consensus markers.
 Note that vcfutils.pl is included in bcftools and **StrainPhlAn only works with samtools version 0.1.19** as samtools has changed the output format after this version.

 * [blastn](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) for adding reference genomes to the phylogenetic tree.